nblilili/Learn-vuepress/docs/en/04_audio_live/05_adv_func/01_audio_management/C++.md

     collected original audio data through the callback function when the audio data is captured.

-3. After the user gets the audio data, he/she can process the audio data in the callback function according to the needs of the scenario.
+3. After the user gets the audio data, he/she will process the audio data in the callback function according to the needs of the scenario.
 The processed data is returned to the JC SDK through the callback function.